bsvalues/TerraFusionSync/MONITORING.md

 ## Troubleshooting

-- **Prometheus cannot scrape metrics**: Check if the SyncService is running and the `/metrics` endpoint is accessible
+- **Prometheus cannot scrape metrics**: Check if the services are running and the metrics endpoints are accessible
+  - For SyncService: `/metrics` on port 8080
+  - For API Gateway: `/gateway-metrics` on port 5000
 - **Grafana cannot connect to Prometheus**: Check if Prometheus is running and the URL is correct
 - **Metrics not showing in Grafana**: Check if Prometheus is collecting the metrics and the queries in Grafana are correct
+- **Duplicate metrics errors**: Check for duplicate metric registration in the code.
+For system metrics, ensure metrics are reused instead of recreated on each request